srini2810/java/README.md

 # java
-The repository is for java
+This repository is for java - functional programming